Sfunzer/DAJ_MQTTHandler-QueueAdd/README.md

 - Color control
 - Light Animations

-*Maintanance*
+**Change-log**

+- V1.03 - Service update: code and comment clean-up
+- V1.02 - Queueing:
+  - light received are put into the general queue.
+This queue services both the normal receiving of lights, as the pause function.
+- V1.01 - Pausing:
+  - Added pause-function: User can now pause the receiving of light.
+- V1.00 - Initial Release:
+  - Control of Light through front-end.
+  - Automatic turn-off after 6.5 seconds.

+*Future Developments*
 The current code isn't as optimal as it could be.
-The following is planned in terms of code-maintanance:
+The following is planned in terms of code-maintenance:
 - split up into more classes for more modularity
 - expand system so it can handle more than one Light-devices

 **Context**

 This development is part of a Fontys FHICT challenge.
-So any errors or inefficienties are part of my learning process.
+So any errors or inefficiencies are part of my learning process.

 _If you have any interest in supporting this project, please send a message!_